ALFA-group/neural-program-comprehension/Python_proficiency_test/README.md

 - One question required algorithm to be designed and implement it in Python.

 - Participants were given 1 hour to attempt these questions.

+- `assessment.pdf` was the test we handed out to the participants. `latex/main.tex` has the LaTeX for the questions in the test.